ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/Pre-Processing.md

 ## How the data pipeline uses this code

-The steps the pipeline takes are:
+In order to use your pr-processing code, the steps the pipeline takes are:
 1. When the cluster is starting, it installs your `pre-processing` package generated from your version of this repositry.
 1. Import the `find_pre_process_function` dictionary from the `root.py` file
 1. The name of the data provider and table is passed as the two arguments of this function.
 1. If a value is returned, this needs to be a function.
 Details of the requirements of this function is in the section below.

-## Example files
+### Example files

 Example root.py file:
 ```python